 Origin Matching Mass Balance and certification risk levels

-Origin Matching Mass Balance is a new element of our certification program.
+Origin Matching Mass Balance is a key element of our certification program.
 Companies needing to comply with origin matching requirements will require an audit for verification of these requirements.
 Risk levels may therefore be increased to ensure that the correct verification is in place.
 This is not an additional audit but incorporated into the audit process for the 2020 certification program.
 Please see Auditor Verification Protocol for more details.

 Credit expiration for all cocoa (2020 Rainforest Alliance SAS, 2017 Rainforest Alliance SAS and UTZ Certified